Zach213/DSWorkCES/README.md

         3. Graph 23-28: Showing each college and the % of people in that college in each status
         4. Table 29: Showing each experience and the count of those who did those experiences in each post_grad_status and the experiences that have the highest who did them fully employed, in grad school versus want to, and seeking employment.
     3. **Part 3:** Models: Note that since 2/3 of the data has post_grad_choice=Yes, it’s an imbalanced dataset since our prediction should include 2/3 as one class over another.
 As a result, all 5 models can predict around 66% accuracy just by predicting all satisfied, so the models are all balanced. ********************************************[bold are most useful]********************************************
-        1. Split into regular training and testing
+        1. Split into regular training and testing using multivariate logistic regression models
             1. **Model 1: Status**
             2. Model 2: Experiences
             3. Model 3: Majors